kronotop/kronotop/README.md

 ### ZMap

 Kronotop also provides a new data structure called ZMap.
 ZMap is simply a RESP proxy for FoundationDB API.

+FoundationDB’s core data model is an ordered key-value store.
+Also known as an ordered associative array, map, or dictionary, this is a common data structure composed of a collection of key-value pairs in which all keys are unique.
+Starting with this simple model, an application can create higher-level data models by mapping their elements to individual keys and values.

+See the [Data Modeling](https://apple.github.io/foundationdb/data-modeling.html) section on FoundationDB documents.

 **One-Off Transactions**